Tammy Lohmann

-Tammy Lohmann is an American, former collegiate softball shortstop and first basemen and current head coach for San Jose State.
+Tammy Lohmann is an American collegiate softball shortstop and first baseman and current head coach for San Jose State.
 She was formerly an assistant coach and interim head coach at California.

 Coaching career

 Wisconsin

 On September 11, 2002, Lohmann was announced as a new assistant coach for the Wisconsin softball program.

 California

 On September 1, 2005, Lohmann was named assistant coach for the California Golden Bears softball team.
 On March 3, 2020, she was named interim head coach at California when longtime head coach Diane Ninemire stepped down as head coach mid-season.

 San Jose State

 On September 3, 2020, Lohmann was named head coach for the San Jose State Spartans softball team.